 Your financial story begins with one thing: you.
 From the first chapter to the last chapter, your financial strategy, including planning for retirement, guides the choices you make every day.

-Get ready for a more efficient investment menu as part of the University's Retirement Savings Plan.
-Updates and additions will be made to the Plan effective March 16, 2018.
+A more efficient investment menu as part of the University's Retirement Savings Plan is available to you.
+Various updates and additions were made to the Plan effective March 16, 2018.
 In addition to many current and well-established funds, you may benefit from new options and resources tailored to help you plan for all the chapters of your life.

-The basic design of the Plan, including eligibility, vesting, and contribution rates, will not change.
-The University matching contribution percentages will remain the same.
+The basic design of the Plan, including eligibility, vesting, and contribution rates, did not change.
+The University matching contribution percentages remain the same.

 Streamlined investment menu with lower fees for certain choices

-The Retirement Savings Plan will offer a streamlined investment menu that provides a mix of investment options to help you create a portfolio based on your financial goals and preferences.
-Some options will no longer be available in the core menu, and new selections will be added.
+The Retirement Savings Plan offers a streamlined investment menu that provides a mix of investment options to help you create a portfolio based on your financial goals and preferences.
+Some options are no longer be available in the core menu, and new selections were added.

 The University Retirement Oversight Committee, along with an independent financial advisor, Cammack Retirement Group, will continue to monitor this investment menu.
 In addition, these changes will allow the Retirement Savings Plan to reduce investment fees for certain options in the investment menu.
 More information about the streamlined investment menu can be found in the Streamlined Investment Menu Guide.

 New self-directed brokerage account available February 14, 2018